 Children run through 40 words, some of which make sense eg. queen, haunt, wove and some which don’t (nonsense words) eg. floost, woats, gax.

-Our results in this have always been strong however, in 2016 and 2017, 100% of children achieved the phonics check pass.
+Our results in this have always been strong and in 2016 and 2017, 100% of children achieved the phonics check pass.
 We received a letter from Nick Gibb, Minister of State for Education, congratulating us on our achievement.

 The table below shows the % of children achieving a pass in Year 1: